razerofficial/CChromaEditor/README.md

 <a name="PluginStopAnimation"></a>
 **PluginStopAnimation**

 Stops animation playback if in progress.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface